 Places to Visit Near Benidorm

-There are several options to head out of Benidorm for day trips, here’s a selection of our favourites.
+There are several options to head out of Benidorm for day trips.
+There are some great placesto go near Benidorm.
+Here’s a selection of our favourites.
 Be sure to organise a rental car before you head out and make the most of your time!

 Go to Guadalest

 This fabulous little mountain village can be accessed by private tour or public bus.
 It’s an hour away from Benidorm, houses picturesque views, more museums than you can shake a stick at, historic buildings and a plethora of cafes and restaurants.
+This is one of the easiest places to visit by bus from Benidorm.
 Read our article here on how to get to make a Guadalest day trip and make the most of your time there.
 You can also book your trip to Guadalest now!

 Visit the Valor Chocolate Factory